Sodium Laureth Sulfate-Free Skin Care, SLS in Seventh Generation Laundry Detergent

 Achieving laureth sulfate-free skin care means you have to give up coconut oil.
 Just about all laureth or lauryl sulfate (SLS) comes from coconut oil.
 A little may come from Palm oil.
 From these plants, we make soaps and cleansers.

 The slickly advertised Seventh Generation Detergent is made from coconut-palm oils.
 You can read about the environmental devastation caused by this large scale use.
 Moreover, we now know that it takes much less SLS to cause a skin reaction in people with allergies, both past and present, take much less SLS to have a skin reaction.
-This compound has been used to generate eczema and it has real vaccine capacity.
+This compound has been used to generate eczema for experimental study.

 Laureth sulfate-free skin care means excluding dubious chemicals

 When we exclude things like SLS, we exclude many other related chemical problems.
-For example, many Aveeno products contain things you could recognize as an allergen.
+For example, many Aveeno products contain things you could recognize as a common allergen.
 Even CereVe, a popular cream within the medical field, has numerous dubious ingredients.

 Laureth sulfate-free skin care means real help for those with a history of atopy or eczema